danielptm/hello_angular_java_docker/README.md

 Ensure that you can build the application using docker-compose as outlined above.
 From there, there is some additional setup to spin up and deploy a local kubernetes cluster running the application.

+### Instal kubectl

+Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) following the instructions provided.
+If you can run `kubectl version`, you're in good shape.

 ### Install Minikube

-(Minikube)[https://github.com/kubernetes/minikube] is a single-node kubernetes cluster that is useful in local development.
+[Minikube](https://github.com/kubernetes/minikube) is a single-node kubernetes cluster that is useful in local development.
 Using the [instructions here](https://kubernetes.io/docs/tasks/tools/install-minikube/), install `minikube` in the method for your OS.
-I am developing on Windows, so for me, I used the (Chocolatey)[https://chocolatey.org/] package manager, as recommended in the minikube documentation.
+I am developing on Windows, so for me, I used the [Chocolatey](https://chocolatey.org/) package manager, as recommended in the minikube documentation.
 If you can run `minikube version`, you've installed it successfully.

 ### Start Minikube